edgarcancinoe/T3003B_IntelligentRobotics/README.md

 ---
 ### Week 2: Challenge
-Control, odometry, and simulation in RViz of the Puzzlebot movement while following a waypoint-defined trajectory, based on the robot's kinematic state representation.
+Control, odometry, and simulation in RViz of the PuzzleBot movement while following a waypoint-defined trajectory, based on the robot's kinematic state representation.

 - Simulation of the robot's dynamics under its kinematic model.
 - Odometry by Dead Reckoning using RK4 numeric integration.